Coatbridge: Literature, theatre and film

 Janet Hamilton, the nineteenth century poet and essayist, died in Langloan in 1873.
-Present-day writers Anne Donovan (Orange prize winner), Brian Conaghan (the author of three novels 'The Boy Who Made it Rain' (2011) 'When Mr Dog Bites' (2014) and 'The Bombs That Brought Us Together' (2016)) and award-winning author Des Dillon are all from Coatbridge.
+Present-day writers Anne Donovan (Orange prize winner), Brian Conaghan (the award-winning author of several novels) Award-winning author Des Dillon are all from Coatbridge.
 Coatbridge has regularly featured in Des Dillon's work.
 Two of his books about Coatbridge have been turned into plays.

 Mark Millar is a Coatbridge comic book writer whose Wanted comic book series has been translated into a feature film starring Angelina Jolie and Morgan Freeman, as well as the highly successful graphic novel Kickass which was adapted into the successful film of the same name in 2010.
 Coatbridge-born Dame Laurentia McLachlan was the Benedictine abbess of the Stanbrook Community whose correspondence with George Bernard Shaw and Sydney Cockerell was the subject of the film The Best of Friends.

 Coatbridge is also home to the annual Deep Fried Film Festival.
 Local filmmakers Duncan and Wilma Finnigan have been described by The List as "the John Cassavetes and Gena Rowlands of Coatbridge".

 Music

 Thomas McAleese (alias Dean Ford) was the lead singer of The Marmalade who had a UK number one single in 1969 with a cover of The Beatles' "Ob-La-Di, Ob-La-Da" and co-wrote "Reflections of My Life", Marmalade's biggest worldwide success.
 Coatbridge brothers Greg Kane and Pat Kane are the band Hue and Cry.
 Coatbridge born Alan Frew is the ex-pat lead singer of Canadian group Glass Tiger.
+"My Town" was written by Glass Tiger bandmates Alan Frew, Alan Connelly and Wayne Parker, as well as Jim Cregan, who co-wrote two of Rod Stewart's other hits.
+The song's lyrics are a tribute to Frew's hometown, Coatbridge, and Stewart was invited to record the song with Glass Tiger because of his Scottish ancestry.
 Cha Burns (deceased), Jimme O'Neill and JJ Gilmour of The Silencers are from Coatbridge.
 Coatbridge sisters Fran and Anna were a famous duo on the Scottish traditional music scene.
 Cousins Ted and Hugh McKenna, of Tear Gas and the Sensational Alex Harvey Band, and Hugh's sister, Mae McKenna, a folk singer and renowned session singer, came from the Kirkshaws area of Coatbridge.